burlachenkok/burlachenkok.github.io/_posts/2023-11-02-FL-Privacy-From-Compressor-Accepted-on-DML2023.md

 As a part of the proceedings, we provide an Appendix for our work that includes additional details about our framework:
 * Studies about the effect of the optimization problem dimension
 * Overlapping communication and computation during training machine learning models
-* Deployment options in various network topologies
+* Deployment options of our framework in various network topologies

 <table style="text-align:center;">
 <tr>